X̣

 X̣ (minuscule: x̣) is a letter of the Latin alphabet, taken from an X with a dot below the letter.
 It is hard to render in computers because it is not used in the most common languages.
-It is used in the Livonian language and in Chinook Jargon (Chinuk Wawa).
+It is used in many First Nations languages of the Pacific Northwest including Nuu-chah-nulth, Nłeʔkepmxcin/Nlha7kápmx (Thompson), and Chinook Jargon (Chinuk Wawa).